-Investing in New Student Companies at Universities
+Investing in New Student Companies at Penn State

 Inc.U began in 2015 as a pilot program funded by a grant from the Pennsylvania Department of Community and Economic Development.
 It was originally a collaborative effort between the University of Pittsburgh at Johnstown, Bucknell University, and Penn State to foster undergraduate entrepreneurship.
 Each of the three university partners worked in their local areas to support and grow programs for this initiative.